 Accountability Transparency.
 The author has 16 separate indicators for the Accountability Transparency Index (six for the measurement of a free media, four for fiscal transparency, and six for political constraints).
 1980 is considered to be the base year.
 The Accountability Transparency Index has 115 countries in 1980, but rising to up to 189 countries towards the end of the period.

-2.5.3.2 Information Transparency (diat\iti)

-Long tag: qog\std\ts\diat\iti

-Original tag: diat\iti

-Dataset citation: Teorell et al. (2024)

-Variable citation: Nohlen et al. (1999, 2002), Nohlen (2005), Nohlen & Stöver (2010), (IPU), Chronicle of Parliamentary Elections (IPU), Election Guide

-Merge scores:

-Non-missing observations in original unit: Sum: 5343, Percent: 34.94 Non-missing observations in chosen unit: Sum: 4827, Percent: 16.1 Lost observations in chosen unit: Sum: 516 Percent: 9.66 Description:
+2.5.3.2 Information Transparency (diat_iti) Long tag: qog_std_ts_diat_iti Original tag: diat_iti Dataset citation: Teorell et al. (2025) Variable citation: Williams (2015) Merge scores: Non-missing observations in original unit: Sum: 5343, Percent: 34.94 Non-missing observations in chasen unit: Sum: 4827, Percent: 16.1 Non-missing observations in chosen unit: Sum: 4827, Percent: 16.1 Lost observations in chosen unit: Sum: 516 Percent: 9.66 Description:

 Information Transparency.
 Sub-indicators are constructed to reflect the nuances of this type of transparency.
 Specifically, three sub-components are constructed: (1) the existence of a free and independent media; (2) fiscal (budgetary) transparency; (3) political constraints.

 The author has 13 separate indicators for the Information Transparency Index (six for the quantity of information, four for the processes that generate that information, and three for the infrastructure required to disseminate that information).
 1980 is considered to be the base year.
 The Information Transparency Index (ITI) has scores for initially 153 countries in 1980, increasing over time to 191 by the year 2010.

-2.5.3.3 HRV Index (hrv\index)
+2.5.3.3 HRV Index (hrv_index)

-$Long~tag:~{\tt qog\std\ts\hrv\index}$

-Original tag: hrv\index
+Long tag: qog_std_ts_hrv_index Original tag: hrv_index

-Dataset citation: Teorell et al. (2024)
+Dataset citation: Teorell et al. (2025)

-Variable citation: Brosché & Sundberg (2023), Brosché et al. (2023)
+Variable citation: Hollyer et al. (2014)

 Merge scores: